What is the best type of dog?

 My daughter Sarah when she was 14, with Uhura and Foster.

+These is a loaded question.
 The best breed or type of dog is the one that suits your family the best.
-Put a Labrador retriever in a home that is unsuited for it and the potential for trouble is great.
-Put a Rottweiler in a home suited for it and the dog can be a wonderful companion!
+Put a haphazardly chosen Labrador retriever in a home that is unsuited for it and the potential for trouble is greater.
+Put a carefully chosen Rottweiler in a home suited for it and the dog can be a wonderful companion!

 There is no 100% safe breed or cross of dog regardless of what anyone will tell you.

 Ultimately, it is the dog owner that creates the type of dog - safer or not.
 If we chose the best breed of dog for our home as well as a good source for our dogs, this is a step in the right direction.
 Next is how well we train and socialize out dogs.
 A poorly bred, poorly trained and poorly/improperly socialized dog is a concern.
 A dog put in situations he is expected to tolerate and his stress signals are ignored is a dog more likely to bite.

 What are the biggest mistakes dog owners make?
 Well, there are many, but I have narrowed them down to five main categories: